mne-tools/mne-python/README.rst

 Massachusetts General Hospital
 Charlestown, MA, USA

-Available under the BSD (3-clause) license.
+Available under the very permissive BSD (3-clause) license.

+Even if this code is primarily developed at the Martinos Center, the purpose of opening it is to welcome contributions and feedback from users.
+This code is not the property of MGH / Martinos Center, so feel free to use it, modify it and add your name to this project.

 Download
 ========